hkcountryman/latex_to_png/README.md

 ```

 ## Instructions
 Once you've followed the setup instructions, you can run ltxpng from the command line.
 It has some optional flags as well as one positional argument: a file name (alphanumeric characters and underscores, no extension).
 It can either be a new file or the name of an existing file.
-A window will pop up where you can type LaTeX commands, entering math mode however you like.
+Provided you did not use the optional --no-gui flag, a window will pop up where you can type LaTeX commands, entering math mode however you like.

 ![new_tex](../assets/new_tex.png?raw=true)